-Transcript (full) which supports both speculative DOM and JavaScript operations and Transcript (JS only) which only supports speculative JavaScript operations (and therefore does not isolate DOM operations of the guest).
+To separately assess the impact of speculatively executing JavaScript and DOM operations, each experiment involved executing the benchmarks on two separate variants of Transcript, namely Transcript (full) which supports both speculative DOM and JavaScript operations and Transcript (JS only) which only supports speculative JavaScript operations (and therefore does not isolate DOM operations of the guest).
 Figure 9 presents the results averaged over 25 runs of this experiment.
 On average, Transcript (JS only) increased load time by just 0.11 seconds while Transcript (full) increased the load time by 0.16 seconds.
 These overheads are typically imperceptible to end users.
-Only Color Picker had above-average overheads.
+Only the Color Picker benchmark had above-average overheads.
 This was because (a) the guest heavily interacted with the DOM, causing frequent suspension of its transaction; and (b) the guest had several Array operations that referenced the length of the array.
 Each such operation triggered a traversal of read/write sets to calculate the array length.